 - 1 teaspoon of fresh thyme leaves

 - Let the butter come to room temperature.

-- Mix in the softened butter, all the spices, and herbs well in a deep dish using a rubber spatula.
+- In the softened butter, mix all the spices and herbs in a deep dish using a rubber spatula.

-- Transfer the butter-seasonings mix to surface of parchment paper, form a log, and keep it in the fridge until you are ready to massage the turkey with it.
+- Transfer the butter-seasoning mix to surface of parchment paper, form a log, and keep it in the fridge until you are ready to massage the turkey with it.

-- Slice the cold butter in pieces, use one piece at a time to avoid butter waste.
-Any excessive butter that will touch the turkey CANT be used again and should be discarded.
+- Slice the cold butter in pieces and use one piece at a time to avoid butter waste.
+Any excess butter that touches the turkey CAN’T be used again and should be discarded.

 - Any leftover butter that didn’t touch the turkey can be saved in the fridge or freezer and used later to season a piece of tenderloin or a whole chicken.